 No. You will still see a radiographer when you come for your scan and see your doctor in order to discuss your results once your scan has been reported by a radiologist.

-This diagram shows how Veye Chest, our AI software, is integrated into the diagnostic pathway:
+This diagram shows how Veye Lung Nodules, our AI software, is integrated into the diagnostic pathway:

-Veye Chest helps radiologists to detect and measure small, subtle lung abnormalities on chest CT scans.
+Veye Lung Nodules helps radiologists to detect and measure small, subtle lung abnormalities on chest CT scans.
 It also analyses previous scans — if a patient has been for a scan before — and compares the current and previous findings.
-In this way Veye Chest works as a radiology assistant, making the reporting process more efficient.
+In this way, Veye Lung Nodules works as a radiology assistant, making the reporting process more efficient.

 The future of AI and lung cancer screening